languagetool-org/languagetool/trunk/JLanguageTool/README.txt

     about text which is actually correct

 TODO:
- -see if java.text.RuleBasedBreakIterator would be better for sentence and word tokenization than the current scheme (especially check performance) -see http://papyr.com/hypertextbooks/grammar/gramchek.htm -update languagetool.xml.update automatically (i.e. replace @version@) -add more redundancy rules, see e.g.
+ -see if java.text.RuleBasedBreakIterator would be better for word tokenization than the current scheme (especially check performance) -see http://papyr.com/hypertextbooks/grammar/gramchek.htm -update languagetool.xml.update automatically (i.e. replace @version@) -add more redundancy rules, see e.g.